Terms & Conditions

-All RIT housing is charged on a per week, per resident basis for summer term and applied as a lump sum on his/her student account.
-Charges are calculated based on the current summer term weekly rate and the number of weeks indicated on the summer term housing contract.
+All summer term RIT housing is charged as a lump sum on his/her student account based on the number of weeks the student states on their summer term housing contract.
+Charges are calculated based on the current summer term weekly rate.
 An adjustment, if necessary, will be made after the resident returns his/her key.
 See current rates at RIT Housing Operations or via our web site at http://housing.rit.edu.

 5.07 Cancellation Fees for Fall Semester

-5.09 Failure to Move-Out on Scheduled Move-Out Date Rent
+5.09 Failure to Move-Out on Scheduled Move-Out Day Rent

 5.10 Lock Change and Lost Key Charges

 5.11 Damage Charges

 RIT will charge a resident a fee equal to the cost to repair or rectify any damage to RIT housing, other than normal wear and tear to the resident responsible for the damage.
 To the extent the responsible resident cannot be determined, all co-residents will be jointly and severally liable.

 RIT will charge a resident a fee equal to the removal cost of abandoned property to the owner of the abandoned property.
 To the extent that the responsible resident cannot be determined, all co-residents on contract during the academic year will be charged for removal of abandoned items.